 5. Think of Creating Vertical Garden

 A vertical garden is a perfect choice if you are interested in growing a garden in your small resting space and on a budget.
-There are so many ways of growing vertical gardens.
+There are so many ways of growing vertical gardens which is why we included it in our list of gardening hacks.

 6. Create a Small Greenhouse Indoors